FUNDAMENTALS OF COMPUTER SCIENCE III

 Major Course Topics

 Binary Search Trees and BST operations, AVL trees and AVL Tree operations.
-Tree traversals; implementing iterators for different tree traversals (chapter 4).
+Tree traversals.

 Hash Tables.
-Data arrangement techniques in a hash table.
-Hash Table operations (chapter 5).
+Collision resolution strategies in a hash table.

 Class Structure